Learning-Dashboard/LD-connect/Readme.md

 ### Prerequisites

-* Kafka has to be setup and running (see [Kafka Connect](https://docs.confluent.io/current/connect/index.html))
+* Kafka has to be setup and running (see [Kafka Connect](https://docs.confluent.io/current/connect/index.html)).
-* If you want your data to be transfered to Elasticsearch, Elasticsearch has to be setup and running. (see [Set up Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html))
+* If you want your data to be transfered to MongoDB, MongoDB has to be setup and running (see [Set up MongoDB](https://www.mongodb.com/docs/manual/tutorial/getting-started/)).

 ### Build the connector
 ```